Estelle Skidmore Doremus

-Estelle Emma Skidmore Doremus (6 May 183021 May 1905) was the daughter of Hubbard Skidmore, who served in the American Revolutionary War, and became a charter member and honorary vice president general of the National Society of the Daughters of the American Revolution (DAR).
-She was also a charter officer and regent of the New York City chapter of the DAR between 1892 and 1894.
-The wife of U.S. chemist Robert Ogden Doremus, Estelle (Skidmore) Doremus was a leading member of the American community in Paris during the height of the Second French Empire.
+Estelle Emma Doremus (née Skidmore; May 6, 1830 – May 21, 1905) was the daughter of Hubbard Skidmore, who served in the American Revolutionary War, and became a charter member and honorary vice president general of the National Society of the Daughters of the American Revolution (DAR).
+She was a charter officer and regent of the New York City chapter of the DAR between 1892 and 1894.
+The wife of U.S. chemist Robert Ogden Doremus, she was a leading member of the American community in Paris during the height of the Second French Empire.

 Upon returning to New York City, she and her husband became important figures in society and well-known supporters of music and the arts, including the Philharmonic Society, of which her husband served as president for many years.

 Biography

 Doremus was born in New York, the daughter of Hubbard Skidmore and Caroline Avery.
 Hubbard Skidmore was believed to have served at a young age in the American Revolution under guidance from his father, the soldier Zophar Skidmore.
 On her mother's side Doremus was a granddaughter of Thaddeus Avery, a Revolutionary War soldier.

-On 1 October 1850 she married Dr. Robert Ogden Doremus, son of philanthropist Sarah Platt Doremus and Thomas C. Doremus, a merchant, and a Professor of Chemistry at New York City College.
+On October 1, 1850 she married Dr. Robert Ogden Doremus, son of philanthropist Sarah Platt Doremus and Thomas C. Doremus, a merchant, and a Professor of Chemistry at New York City College.
 In the early 1860s her husband's work took them to Paris, where he advised the French government.
 Estelle was remembered as "the leader of the American colony in Paris during the most brilliant part of the reign of Napoleon III".
 Doremus returned to the United States from France following the end of the Civil War.
 Mrs. Doremus was a friend of many of the great singers and musicians at the time.
 The Doremuses formerly lived on Fourth Avenue, between 18th and 19th Streets, and later at a family home at 241 Madison Avenue that was frequented by leaders of the musical world.

 An issue of the New York Tribune published following her death described the creative and stimulating environment Doremus cultivated:

 She had brilliant conversational powers, and a charm of manner which created about her a wide circle of friends.
 She had a wide acquaintance throughout the country and hosts of distinguished friends abroad.
 There gathered at her entertainments statesmen, professional men, men of affairs, artists, musicians, actors and others of distinction.
 These, with their wives and daughters, formed a "salon," in which those who entertained the company with voice or instrumental music.

-Following her death on 21 May 1905, she was buried in the Green-Wood Cemetery in Brooklyn, New York.
-A "Memorial Sketch" to Doremus was prepared by David Harris Underhill and read at the Underhill Family Reunion on 7 October 1905.
+Following her death on May 21, 1905, at age 75, she was buried in the Green-Wood Cemetery in Brooklyn, New York.
+A "Memorial Sketch" to Doremus was prepared by David Harris Underhill and read at the Underhill Family Reunion on October 7, 1905.